quantiano/quantiano/README.md

   <img src="https://w52425565.readyplanet.site/images/content/original-1577248360186.jpg" alt="Hi">
 </p>

 As a 4th-year CPE student at SIIT, I've had the opportunity to hone my skills in web development and Cyber Security.
-My primary focus is on creating seamless and innovative React and Node websites, while also ensuring the utmost security and protection for online users.
+My primary focus is on creating some React and Node websites, while also ensuring the security and protection my users.

-My proficiency in NodeJS and ReactJS allows me to craft intricate and dynamic web applications.
-I'm also well-versed in Java, JS, PHP, and SQL, which gives me the flexibility to work with various technologies and platforms.
-When it comes to web design, I have an eye for detail and strive to create sleek and functional layouts using HTML/CSS.

-If you're looking for someone who's passionate about web development and Cyber Security, and who's committed to delivering high-quality results, then look no further.
-Let's collaborate and build something great together!

 - 📫 How to reach me: ntppmm.work@gmail.com
-- ⚡ Fun fact: burger

  <div style="margin-left: auto;">
     <a href="https://github.com/quantiano"><img src='https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg' alt='github' height='40' style="fill:white;"></a>